craftcms/docs/docs/3.x/extend/migrations.md

 ### Manipulating Database Data

-Your migration class extends <api:craft\db\Migration>, which provides several methods for working with the database.
-It’s better to use these than their <api:craft\db\Command> counterparts, because the migration methods are both simpler to use, and they’ll output a status message to the terminal for you.
+Your migration class extends <api3:craft\db\Migration>, which provides several methods for working with the database.
+It’s better to use these than their <api3:craft\db\Command> counterparts, because the migration methods are both simpler to use, and they’ll output a status message to the terminal for you.

 ```php
 // Bad: